 What’s the best way to learn guitar?
 You can take guitar lessons, you can look up guitar tabs, study guitar music theory and brush up your guitar basics.
 That’s a good start.

 So, if you’re serious about being a better guitarist, it’s time to bring your music to the masses.
-To help you do that, here are three top tips for playing live.
+To help you do that, here are 3 Top Tips for Playing Guitar Live.

 Give 100% of Your 80%